 You may have insurance.
 For more information about whether to take out iPhone insurance read our article: is iPhone insurance worth it?
 We also help you decide which iPhone insurance policy is best for you.

 Finally, when a problem with an Apple product becomes particularly commonplace, there's a chance that Apple will institute a free replacement programme.
-Take a look in our replacement programme section to see if your issue is covered by that.
+Take a look in our Apple replacement programmes article to see if your issue is covered by that.

 But what if your iPhone isn't part of one of these replacement programmes, and you haven't got insurance or warranty coverage?
 Can you expect Apple to replace your iPhone for free?
 To answer this question there are a few things that need to be considered.